MicrosoftLearning/Microsoft-Copilot-Immersion-Experience-GOV/Instructions/Demos/7-copilot-in-excel.md

     Highlight rows where the value in column H is less than $100K.
     ```

-    - Copilot will apply conditional formatting, helping you identify products that aren’t performing to your standards.
+    - Copilot applies conditional formatting, helping you identify products that aren’t performing to your standards.

 1. **Navigate to the "Reviews" tab** to analyze customer feedback.